You're location is

 This externship will provide opportunities for brief evaluation (intakes, developmental screening), intervention (pain management, adherence, stress coping), and inpatient consultation liaison in a multidisciplinary Sickle Cell Disease clinic.
 The extern will work with providers on the multidisciplinary team including hematologists, nurse practitioners, social work and nutrition.
 Externs will gain experience using behavioral, cognitive behavioral and acceptance techniques.

-Third year students and above are encouraged to apply.
+Fourth year students and above are encouraged to apply.
 Clinic is held on Monday.
 This rotation can be combined with another rotation for a 2-day placement.
 Opportunity for onsite telehealth work is available.
-Preferred start date is July 2023.
+Preferred start date is July 2025.

 Supervisor: Steve Reader, PhD